 Anaximander put the stars nearest to earth, then the planets, then the moon, and farthest away the Sun.
 This means he thought stars disappeared because they pass in front of the moon, not behind it, and the moon outshines them at night the way the sun does during the day.
 The cosmos is shaped like a drum, with the planets on wheels circling around the sides and the disc of the earth in the center, rising and falling with the seasons.

 Anaximander made a map of the world, supposedly the first in ancient Greece, with the circle of the earth surrounded by the ocean, which presumably also floats in place.
-The Mediterranean Sea is in the center of the earth, Delphi is the navel at the very center, the northern part of the world is “Europe”, the eastern part of the world is Asia, and the southern half Libya (Africa), divided into thirds .
+The Mediterranean Sea is in the center of the earth, Delphi is the navel at the very center, the northern part of the world is “Europe”, the eastern part of the world is “Asia”, and the southern half “Libya” (Africa), divided into thirds.
+It is not known whether Anaximander was the first to use these names, as he likely relied on earlier sources.
 Only the coasts were habitable, the north coast including Greece, the south coast including Egypt, and the east coast including Babylon, Assyria and Persia.
-In the far north, lived mythical snow people ( northern Europeans), and in the far south mythical fire people (southern Africans).
+In the far north, lived mythical snow people (Western Europeans), and in the far south mythical fire people (Africans).
 Herodotus follows Anaximander and divides the world into the same three continents.
 “Europe” would not be the culturally accepted name of the continent in Europe until the late middle ages, just before the Renaissance.